awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iam-user.md

 Creates a new IAM user for your AWS account\.

- For information about quotas for the number of IAM users you can create, see [IAM and STS quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.
+ For information about quotas for the number of IAM users you can create, see [IAM and AWS STS quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.

 ## Syntax<a name="aws-properties-iam-user-syntax"></a>